wrobdomi/LIN-Network/README.md

 This project simulates working of air conditioning system in a car vehicle.
 The project was developed with use of CANoe software.

 ## What is LIN ?
 In a nutshell, LIN network is a communication bus used in vehicles to exchange data.
 In comparison to CAN bus, LIN costs less and is low speed.
-This bus can be usful for applications that are not time-critical such as air conditioning system.
+This bus can be useful for applications that are not time-critical such as air conditioning system.

 # Automatic air-coditioning system